BranBushes/veld-fm/README.md

 Use `Tab` and `Shift+Tab` to cycle focus between open panels.
 The active panel is highlighted with a colored border.

+### Vim Mode

+Veld includes an optional Vim-style command mode for batching file operations.

+*   **Enter Command Mode:** Press `:` to open the command input.
+*   `:vim` - Toggles Vim Mode on or off.
+*   `:w` - Executes (writes) all queued actions.
+*   `:c` - Clears all queued actions.

+When Vim Mode is active, a list of queued actions will appear in the bottom-right corner.

 ## ⌨️ Keybindings

 Keybindings are organized by function and can be fully customized (see Configuration section).